 In May 2014, the FASB issued ASU 2014-09 "Revenue from Contracts with Customers," on the recognition of revenue for all contracts with customers designed to improve comparability and enhance financial statement disclosures.
 The underlying principle of this comprehensive model is that revenue is recognized to depict the transfer of promised goods or services to customers in an amount that reflects the payment to which the company expects to be entitled in exchange for those goods or services.
 It also requires enhanced disclosures about revenue, provides guidance for transactions that were not previously addressed comprehensively, and improves guidance for multiple-element arrangements.
 The FASB subsequently issued amendments to ASU No. 2014-09 that have the same effective date and transition date.
 These standards became effective for us on January 1, 2018.
-We have performed a review of these new standards as compared to our current accounting policies for revenue recognition.
-During the fourth quarter of 2017 we finalized our assessments over the impact that these new standards will have on our consolidated results of operations, financial position and disclosures.
-We elected to apply the modified retrospective approach and as of December 31, 2017, we have not identified any accounting changes that would materially impact the amount of reported revenues and did not record any adjustments on January 1, 2018, related to this new guidance.
+We elected to apply the modified retrospective approach, and we have not identified any accounting changes that would materially impact the amount of reported revenues and did not record any adjustments on January 1, 2018, related to this new guidance.